 3.1 At all times, including periods of startup, shutdown, maintenance and malfunction, the owner/operator shall, to the extent practicable, maintain and operate each source, including any associated air pollution control equipment, in a manner consistent with good air pollution control practices for minimizing emissions and considering the manufacturer's recommended operating procedures.
-Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the District, which may include but is not limited to, monitoring results, review of operating and maintenance procedures and inspection of the source.
+Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the District, which may include but is not limited to, monitoring results, review of operating and maintenance procedures.